vincentorback/clean-wordpress-admin/README.md

 Remove columns shown on the manage posts screen.

 ### [Posts](posts.php)
-Remove specific metaboxes from post-types.
+Remove specific meta boxes from post-types.

 ### [Profile](profile.php)
 Remove fields from the user profile page, like contact information or the Biographical Info section.